Banker associations sue U.S. over account reporting rule

 One member bank reported losing $50 million in deposits, according to the complaint.

-A spokeswoman for the IRS declined to comment on pending litigation, while a spokeswoman for the U.S. Treasury Department said the lawsuit is being reviewed.
+A spokeswoman for the IRS declined to comment on pending litigation and a spokeswoman for the Treasury Department did not immediately respond to a request for comment outside regular U.S. business hours.

 The new rules require financial institutions to provide the IRS with details about any non-resident alien whose account earns at least $10 a year in interest.